Frequently asked questions (FAQ) about Azure Files

 Security, authentication, and access control

-Yes, Azure Files supports identity-based authentication and access control with Azure Active Directory (Azure AD) (Preview).
-Azure AD authentication over SMB for Azure Files leverages Azure Active Directory Domain Services to enable domain-joined VMs to access shares, directories, and files using Azure AD credentials.
-For more details, see Overview of Azure Active Directory authentication over SMB for Azure Files (Preview).
+Yes, Azure Files supports identity-based authentication and access control.
+You can choose one of two ways to use identity-based access control: on-premises Active Directory Domain Services (preview) or Azure Active Directory Domain Services (Azure AD DS).
+On-premises Active Directory Domain Services (AD DS) supports authentication using AD DS domain-joined machines, either on-premises or in Azure, to access Azure file shares over SMB.
+Azure AD DS authentication over SMB for Azure Files enables Azure AD DS domain-joined Windows VMs to access shares, directories, and files using Azure AD credentials.
+For more details, see Overview of Azure Files identity-based authentication support for SMB access.

 Azure Files offers two additional ways to manage access control:

 You can use shared access signatures (SAS) to generate tokens that have specific permissions, and which are valid for a specified time interval.
 For example, you can generate a token with read-only access to a specific file that has a 10-minute expiry.
 Anyone who possesses the token while the token is valid has read-only access to that file for those 10 minutes.
 Shared access signature keys are supported only via the REST API or in client libraries.
 You must mount the Azure file share over SMB by using the storage account keys.